GED Testing Service, LLC, is the current provider of high school equivalency testing in

 Certificate of High School Equivalency.

-GED Certificate/Transcript Search to obtain a free verification letter or a printable PDF containing your
+GED Certificate/Transcript Search to obtain a free verification letter.
+Also available is a printable PDF containing your

 Certificate of High School Equivalency with test scores and a diploma-style

-certificate suitable for framing.
-There is a mandatory fee of $5 for certificates which can be paid by credit card or check (automated clearing house).
+certificate suitable for framing for $5 which can be paid by credit card or check (automated clearing house).
 The certificates and verifications must be printed during this

 transaction.
-TEA no longer sends certificates or verifications via mail, fax or email.
-Official Policy Letter.
+TEA no longer sends certificates or verifications via mail, fax, or email.

 2014 High School Equivalency Exams